-Generally, the party against which enforcement of a foreign judgment is sought may argue nonfulfilment of the legal requirements in order to stop the enforcement procedures.
-For example, this party may raise specific arguments about the due process and proper notification of the foreign proceedings, the non-jurisdiction of the court that rendered the judgment, and that the foreign judgment violates public policy principles or is not final yet.
+Generally, the party against whom enforcement of a foreign judgment is sought may argue nonfulfilment of the legal requirements in order to stop the enforcement procedures.
+For example, this party may raise specific arguments about the due process and proper notification of the foreign proceedings, the lack of jurisdiction of the court that rendered the judgment, and that the foreign judgment violates public policy or is not final.